p-acharya/p-acharya.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Poorvi Acharya and I'm an incoming Computer Science PhD student at George Mason University.
+I am an incoming Computer Science PhD student at George Mason University.
 I'm interested in developing educational language tools for low-resource languages.
-I will be advised by Prof. Antonis Anastasopoulos and be a part of GMU's NLP lab .
+I will be advised by [Prof. Antonis Anastasopoulos](https://cs.gmu.edu/~antonis/author/antonios-anastasopoulos/) and be a part of [GMU's NLP lab](https://nlp.cs.gmu.edu/) .

 Before starting my PhD, I worked for 3 years as a software engineer to scale out data pipelines.
 I completed my undergrad at UC Berkeley in Computer Science.